GNE — Genie Energy Ltd.

 5. Notable Q&A Insights

-• No questions were posed during the Q&A session, indicating a lack of immediate investor concerns or inquiries following the presentation.
+- No questions were posed during the Q&A session, indicating either a lack of investor concerns or a focus on the prepared remarks.